FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 * Tensorflow

 If you need different functionality, you can bring your own custom images to Studio.
 In order to do this, you need to build your Dockerfile locally (satisfy the [requirements](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-byoi-specs.html) to be used in Amazon SageMaker Studio), push it to ECR, and then use it as source for a SageMaker image.
 After you have created your custom SageMaker image, you must attach it to your domain to use it with Studio.

+>**IMP:** In the request for creating a model, you name the model and describe a **primary container**.
+For the primary container, you specify the Docker image that contains inference code, artifacts (from prior training), and a custom environment map that the inference code uses when you deploy the model for predictions.

 ### [PrivateLink](https://aws.amazon.com/it/blogs/machine-learning/secure-prediction-calls-in-amazon-sagemaker-with-aws-privatelink/)
 Amazon SageMaker now supports Amazon Virtual Private Cloud (VPC) Endpoints via AWS PrivateLink so you can initiate prediction calls to your machine learning models hosted on Amazon SageMaker inside your VPC, without going over the internet.
 With AWS PrivateLink support, the SageMaker Runtime API can be called through an interface endpoint within the VPC instead of connecting over the internet.
 Since the communication between the client application and the SageMaker Runtime API is inside the VPC, there is no need for an Internet Gateway, a NAT device, a VPN connection, or AWS Direct Connect.